 The restaurant comprises two areas: at the entrance guests can enjoy their coffee, take a snack or work on their laptop, while at the back of the room a nice slow lunch can be savoured.
 Part of the kitchen is visible so that food preparation and cooking can be observed.

 The original concrete and brick walls of the building have been preserved and completed with marble, metal and semi-opaque plastic.
-All the materials were carefully chosen and the general palette approaches skin tone shades.
+All the materials were carefully chosen and the general palette approaches nude shades.

 Shimmering and semi-transparent surfaces create a pleasant feeling of weightlessness, turning Sight into an ideal place for meditative dining.